michael-borck/cloudcore/docs/policies/cookie_policy.md

 ---
-title: Cookie Policy
+title: "Cookie Policy"
-categories:
-      - "Privacy"
-      - "User Consent"
-      - "Web Technologies"
+categories: ["Privacy", "User Consent", "Web Technologies"]
 ---

 We at CloudCore (CloudCore and our subsidiaries and affiliates) are committed to